 Repetitive Strain Injury (RSI) – The White Collar Injury

-Worker’s Compensation isn’t just for labourers, or anyone working in a hazardous industry who is subject to physical injuries like broken bones, back sprains, muscle strains and industrial fatalities.
+Worker’s Compensation isn’t just for labourers or anyone working in hazardous industries that are subject to physical injuries like broken bones, back sprains, muscle strains and industrial fatalities.
 Over time, WCB coverage has become much more comprehensive and now, depending on the jurisdiction, up to 90% of the workforce is covered — including office workers, and the injuries associated with their employment.

 Since the 1970’s, the incidence of white collar accidents or injuries has been steadily increasing — most notably with the advancement of technology and the introduction of digital equipment like computers.
-The impact is seen with the increase of WCB claims for Repetitive Strain Injury (RSI) that is accepted and adjudicated as being work-related.
+The impact is seen in an increase in the number of acceptable WCB claims related to musculoskeletal disorders (MSD) or repetitive strain injuries (RSI) .
 These injuries account for approximately ⅓ of workers compensation paid out in the US and Australia and affect nearly 30% of all workers.
-Epicondylitis, tendinosis, tendinitis, tenosynovitis and carpal tunnel syndrome (CTS) are just a few of the diagnoses encompassed by the RSI umbrella.
+Epicondylitis, tendinosis, tendinitis, tenosynovitis and carpal tunnel syndrome (CTS) are just a few of the diagnoses encompassed by the MSD/RSI umbrella.

 There is some discussion within the medical community as to the exact cause of these injuries, how they develop and what role work duties may play.

 What remains a mystery is why some people are affected and others are not.
-Two workers can perform exactly the same job, for the same length of time, in the same environment, using the same equipment and while one may develop RSI, the other may not, which casts some doubt on whether RSI is a work-related injury.
+Two workers, of relatively the same age, sex, weight and health, can perform exactly the same job, for the same length of time, in the same environment, using the same equipment and while one may develop RSI, the other may not, which casts some doubt on whether RSI is a work-related injury.

 Regardless of whether the medical community can agree on the root cause and whether or not RSI is work-related, the fact remains that any worker suffering from RSI may have difficulty performing their job duties and need to take time off work.
-Ultimately, this will affect productivity and operating costs, so preventing or addressing RSI in the workplace is paramount to reducing claims and minimizing claims costs and time loss.
+Ultimately, this impacts productivity and operating revenues, so preventing or addressing RSI in the workplace is paramount to reducing claims, containing claims costs and minimizing time loss.

-If you are looking for a good resource for detailed informatioin and photos on preventing computer-related RSI check here.
-Listed below are some simple tips that can be put into use right away :
+If you are looking for a good resource on preventing computer-related RSI check here and listed below 6 simple tips that can be put into use right away :

 - Pay Attention to How You Work: